 Sometimes someone working for an organization cannot be eliminated, but isn't actually wanted in his role.
 Perhaps he's far too eager but incompetent, or is good but has some crazy ideas, or just annoys everyone.
-Rather than being eliminated normally, he can get "promoted" beyond the point where he gets to do anything damaging or given a role that serves no useful functions.
-Or he can be given a "vitally important task" that really isn't worth the effort (and may even be a Snipe Hunt).
+Maybe the only reason he has this role is that he's the boss' nephew, and he's terrible at the actual job.
+Maybe he can't be fired because of some complicated union situation, or because employment law heavily favors the employee rather than the employer in this setting.
+Rather than being eliminated normally, they can get "promoted" beyond the point where they get to do anything damaging or given a role that serves no useful functions (except, perhaps, giving the appearance of workplace diversity).
+Or the employee can be given a "vitally important task" that really isn't worth the effort (and may even be a Snipe Hunt).
 Alternatively, the role assigned might be significant, but the main advantage of putting the character there is that it would be a long way from anyone else you care about.

 If the first thing we see of a character is him being kicked upstairs, you can bet that his job is about to become Serious Business.

 In his book The Peter Principle, Dr. Laurence J. Peter called moving an incompetent employee to one of these jobs "Percussive Sublimation."
 This is closely related to the "Lateral Arabesque," in which the incompetent employee is kicked sideways, instead of up; either way, the personnel in question get shuffled over into a new position of theoretically equal status (if not higher), but which doesn't have nearly as much effect on the situation.